opendocsg/slw-judgments-backfill/2018_SGHC_261/report.md

 51     The adjudication application objection – being premised on the applicability of the default timelines under the SOPA – presupposes that PC 75 is an invalid payment claim under the Contract but is valid under the SOPA.
 For the reasons that I have stated at [34]–[39] above, the developer was under an obligation to raise its PC 75 objection early _via_ a payment response.
 Had the developer informed the contractor that it objected to the validity of PC 75 _under the Contract_ , the contractor could have filed its adjudication application in accordance with the SOPA timelines or during the period of overlap, if any, where both timelines would have been met.

 52     To hold otherwise would allow the developer to reserve its position on PC 75 until the adjudication proceedings and to put forward numerous alternative submissions at the proceedings, both on the validity of the payment claim and the timing of the adjudication application, as was attempted by the developer in the present case.
 This would put a respondent who does not file a payment response in a more favourable position than one who does so which would defeat the objectives of the SOPA.
-As the Court of Appeal stated in _W Y Steel Construction Pte Ltd v Osko Pte Ltd_ [2013] 3 SLR 380 (at [33]–[34]):
+As the Court of Appeal stated in _W Y Steel Construction Pte Ltd v Osko Pte Ltd_ <span class="citation">[2013] 3 SLR 380</span> (at [33]–[34]):

  33 ...
 In view of the scheme of the Act, it is clear that WY Steel’s argument – viz , that s 15(3) applies to exclude consideration of matters not contained in a payment response only where a payment response, albeit an incomplete one, has been filed and not otherwise – cannot be right.
 This reading would ... perversely favour a respondent who did not file a payment response at all over one who did and, thus, would incentivise conduct that defeats the very purposes of the Act.